EclipseGSX/Stem-fair2025/README.md

 For the code to function you have to import and download somethings.
 - install visual studio code and set the code language to python
-- install arduino IDE on to your computer
+- Copy and past the code from the assistance module and then run it

-- Copy and past the code for the assistance module and then run it
+  &nbsp;

 - Name the code:

 <pre> Assistance_module </pre>